Ndiayesire/quotes/README.md

-# quotes
+# SIMPLE APP QUOTES ABOUT ISLAM

-Simple app Quotes  about Islam
+Simple App Quotes  About Islam